zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airodump-ng.md

        Beacons
               Number of beacons sent by the AP.
-Each access point sends  about ten beacons per second at the lowest rate (1M), so they can usuâ€ ally be picked up from very far.
+Each access point sends  about ten beacons per second at the lowest rate (1M), so they can usu ally be picked up from very far.

        #Data  Number of captured data  packets  (if  WEP,  unique  IV  count),
               including data broadcast packets.

-       #/s    Number  of data packets per second measure over the last 10 secâ€
+       #/s    Number  of data packets per second measure over the last 10 sec
               onds.

        CH     Channel number (taken  from  beacon  packets).
 Note:  sometimes